 Food Production for Future:

 - World’s Food Supply

 - GMO Plants.

 This is a general education course offered by Chemistry Department.
 All materials taught in course were quite interesting and related to the daily life.
-The course did not dive deep into the scientific details of chemistry, but many compounds and organisms were introduced, so some basic chemistry and biology knowledge would help very much.
+The course did not dive deep into the scientific details of chemistry, but many compounds and organisms were introduced, so some basic chemistry and biology knowledge would definitely help.

 The course started by introducing the basic constituents of food (carbohydrates, protein, fats), and moved on to some more interesting topics such as the making of Kimchi, Wine, Tea, Coffee, Cheese, and different well-known dishes.
 We got a chance to understand the chemical reactions and chemical compounds related to certain food or drinks.
-On top of that, this course served much like a myth-buster for food and drinks.
-Many traditional beliefs or modern “food tips” were discussed with scientific facts, and some were pretty mind-blowing.
+On top of that, this course served much like a myth-buster for food and drinks in the sense that many traditional beliefs or modern “food tips” were discussed with scientific facts, some were truly mind-blowing.
 The last part of the course discussed some food incidents in modern times and cleared some misconceptions about modern food additives, artificial flavors and food packaging.

 The final exam was of average difficulty.
 There were 60 multiple-choice questions and some short answering questions.
 All of the questions came from the lecture notes, so if you memorized the materials well enough, the exam would be pretty simple.